Wetherby School: History

+In 2020 the school was recognized as one of the world's 100 leading schools by The Schools Index.

-Preparatory school
+Wetherby Preparatory School

 In 2004, Wetherby expanded to open a prep division for boys aged 7 to 13, sited in Bryanston Square, London.
 In September 2012, Wetherby Prep was awarded 'Prep School of the Year' at the annual Tatler School Awards at the Dorchester Hotel.

-The fees for the 2019-2020 academic year are £7825 per term and are increased each year in accordance to, among other factors, the ten year plan set by the Alpha Plus Group for the valuation of its assets.

-Senior school
+Wetherby Senior School

 Due to popular demand, Wetherby Senior School for boys aged 11 to 18 opened for its first intake in September 2015.
 It is located at the former premises of DLD College London on Marylebone Lane, a ten-minute walk away from the prep school.

-The fees for the 2019-2020 academic year are £8310 per term and are increased each year in accordance to, among other factors, the ten year plan set by the Alpha Plus Group for the valuation of its assets.

-The Senior school continued to generate losses during the 2018/19 academic year and the parent company does not expect that the situation will change until 2021 the earliest.

-Wetherby Kensington
+Wetherby School Kensington

-Wetherby Kensington is the most recent school to join the Wetherby family, with their doors opening in September 2017.
-Wetherby Kensington is situated on Wetherby Gardens in Kensington, which is the same street that the original Wetherby School was based back in 1951, and takes boys from Reception – Year 3 (4–8 years old).
-Helen Milnes, former Deputy Head Pastoral at Wetherby School Notting Hill, is the current Headmistress.
+Wetherby School Kensington is the most recent school to join the Wetherby family, with their doors opening in September 2017.
+Wetherby School Kensington is situated on Wetherby Gardens in Kensington, which is the same street that the original Wetherby School was based back in 1951, and takes boys from Reception – Year 3 (4–8 years old).